 Finally, it is notably more difficult to get a perfect score on the SAT than the ACT.
 So, if you are a perfectionist, chasing that perfect score for Stanford or Princeton, the ACT is more likely to give you what you need.

-At least after reading this and talking to your mentors and guardians you will at least be able to make the most informed decision possible.
+After reading this and talking to your mentors and guardians, you will at least be able to make the most informed decision possible.

 ACT to SAT Comparison Chart